 How To Enable 2FA

 A lot of accounts that keep sensitive information will automatically use two-factor authentication.
 Banking apps and websites, for example, often will send a code to the user when they log on to their account as an added security measure.
 However, other accounts—like Apple’s Apple ID—only require a verification code when signing in with a new device.

 If you’re wondering how to get 2FA all the time, it varies for each account.
 But usually, user can access 2FA or 2 step verification through their account settings under the security tab.
 You may have to enter a phone number to keep on file for calls or texts, but the process overall is rather simple.

-You can also use authenticator apps, like Google Authenticator through your Google account, in place of receiving text messages or calls.
+Google Authenticator, a mobile security application based on two-factor authentication, can be used across many websites and devices.
+You can also use Google Authenticator through your Google account, in place of receiving text messages or calls.
 Some people like using an app better and believe that it's safer, since in theory, phone numbers can be hacked.
 Some authenticator apps even work without an Internet connection.
 Two-factor authentication through either method is safer than just single-factor authentication, so it’s up to each user to decide which method they’d rather use.

 Authenticator apps work by generating a single-use code, which is then used to confirm you’re the user logging into your accounts.
 You have to link the websites to the app on your mobile device, but then the sites will generate keys which get saved to the authenticator app.
 The keys, typically displayed as QR codes, are time-based and can be scanned with the app and saved to your phone, usually within thirty seconds.

 When you log in again to that website, you check the app for the code.
 If the access key code matches the website’s, then you’ll be successfully logged in, just like with an SMS message.